google/applied-machine-learning-intensive/v2/03_regression/02_loss_functions/slides.md

 <!--
 End by asking what’s the difference between L1 and L2 as summary measures?
 Why might you want to use one over the other?

-Answer: L2 is more sensitive to outliers in the data set.
+Answer: L2 is more sensitive to outliers in the data set, because squaring the difference makes the difference more extreme.
 -->

 ---